Matus23/derivative-pricing/README.md

 # derivative-pricing

 This repository contains interactive tutorials on the basics of financial derivatives and their pricing.
-The tutorials are in jupyter notebook and contain plotly charts.
-Unfortunately github doesn't display the plotly charts by default and the jupyter notebooks have to be run locally do display and interact with them.
+The tutorials are in jupyter notebook and contain interactive plotly charts.
+Unfortunately github doesn't display plotly charts by default and the jupyter notebooks have to be run locally to display them.

 Content plan: